timetoady/timetoady.gihub.io/_posts/2021-3-4-functions-callbacks-promises.md

 };
 ```

-Needless to say, callbacks are used frequently.
+Needless to say, callbacks are used frequently and variously.
 Especially when you're accessing data from online sources.
 Which leads us to...

 ## Promises to keep, and miles to go